chacoff/pyQt6Viewer/readme.md

 Databases:

-H-engine is population a MI database with the following credentials:
+H-engine is populating a MI database with the following credentials:

 ```python
 db = SEAMS_INFO(